C U S T O M S T E R E O V I B E 0 0 1

 I used Styroflex capacitors for the 330pF, 470pF and 0.0047uF.
 For 0.015uF I used a panasonic film cap.

-light away from the photocells, and to reflect and distribute the
+The reflective light-shield serves two purposes; to keep external light away from the photocells, and to reflect and distribute the light of the pulsing lamp evenly across all photocells. |

 The 'mode' toggle-switch switches in momentary fashion between chorus/vibrato but when toggled upwards it latches and sets bypass in 'always on' state while changing the footswitch in a chorus/vibrato switch.